 Include First Payment in Document Total

 Often, when selling something with a monthly fee, you'd require the first month’s payment up front.
 Checking the Include First Payment in Document Total box will do that.
-If you don't check this box, then the monthly fee will not be included in the quote subtotal.
+If you don't check this box, then the recurring charge will not be included in the quote subtotal.

 Typically, you'd just specify the start and end dates for each line item that is set as recurring.
 Of course, if there are multiple monthly recurring line items with the same start and end dates, it is easier to just choose the option to Use contract dates from document.
 This way, if the customer accepts but says they don't want it to start for another two months, you can just update the start and end date once under the Sale Info tab of the Quote Workbook.